Johnson Iron Works

 Johnson clan in Golf Illustrated, 1925

-Then, in 1860′s, the industry of war provided an opportunity that would make the family rich beyond their wildest dreams.
+During the 1860’s, the Civil War provided an opportunity that would make the family rich beyond their wildest dreams.

 Delafield rifled three inch cannon